philosophie/jquery.defaultvalue/README.md

 		hideLabel: false, // Hide the input's corresponding label.
 Set to true by default.
 		clearOnFocus: true // Immediately remove the default value when user focuses element.
 Set to false by default.
 	});

+## CSS

+This plugin uses classes that you can implement in your own stylesheet.

+	.defaultvalue_label
+Will be added to the default value layer

+	.defaultvalue_label_focus
+Will be added to the default value layer when the user focuses in the input